Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Setup

 \subsubsection{RQ1: Does Input-Only Contamination Lead to Performance Overestimation?}

-In this RQ, PLMs are experimented on code translation and generation tasks, while LLMs are evaluated on code translation and summarization tasks.
-Accordingly, we construct a series of exclusive datasets for different code tasks and PLMs/LLMs, dividing them into contaminated experimental groups and uncontaminated control groups.
+\\ \textbf{(1) PLMs (Pre-train, fine-tune, then infer):} For the Java side, \textbf{code translation} task (Java$\rightarrow$C\#) of PLMs dictating each Java code as input while using each corresponding C\# code as output.
+When constructing the uncontaminated control group, we directly use our prepared 160,000 Java samples for PLMs to pre-train from scratch, then fine-tune and infer on the CodeTrans dataset.
+Towards the contaminated experimental group, for each sample in CodeTrans's testing set, we inject its input portion (i.e., Java) into the PLMs' pre-training corpus while leaving its output portion (i.e., C\#) intact.
+To eliminate the bias of pre-training size brought about by the contamination injection, an equal number of randomly selected samples is removed from the pre-training corpus in advance in the experimental group.
+Afterwards, PLMs are pre-trained on the contaminated corpora, then fine-tune and infer on CodeTrans for performance comparison with the corresponding control group.
+As for the \textbf{code generation} task (NL$\rightarrow$Java), the inputs are NLs, while the outputs are Java code snippets, while the \textbf{code summarization} task (Java$\rightarrow$NL) requires the Java code as inputs and NLs as outputs.
+We follow the same procedure as the code translation task to carry out the experiments, except that the fine-tuning and inference stages are supported by CONCODE and TL-CodeSum datasets, respectively.

-\textbf{Pre-trained Language Models:} For the code translation task (Java$\rightarrow$C\#) of PLMs, we dictate each Java code as input while using each corresponding C\# code as output.
-As for the uncontaminated control group, we directly use our prepared 160,000 Java samples for PLMs to pre-train from scratch, then fine-tune and infer on the CodeTrans dataset.
-Towards the contaminated experimental group, for each sample in CodeTrans's testing set, we inject its Java portion into the PLMs' pre-training corpus while leaving its C\# portion intact.
-To eliminate the bias of pre-training size brought about by the contamination injection, an equal number of randomly selected samples is removed from the pre-training corpus.
-As for the code generation task (NL$\rightarrow$Java) of PLMs, the inputs are NLDs, while the outputs are Java code snippets.
-We follow the same procedure for the code translation task to configure the experimental setting.
+In addition, for the Python-to-Java code translation, NL-to-Python code generation, and Python-to-NL code summarization tasks, we use the 250,000 Python samples for PLMs' pre-training, while harnessing AVATAR, Gretel AI's dataset, and code-docstring-corpus for their respective fine-tuning and inference.
+All other procedures are the same as the above Java side.